Mello007/vote-service/README.md

 3. View statistics
 4. Filter results
 5. Search results
-6. Generate link for voting
+6. Generate link for the voting
 ```

 ## Quick start

 ```
 1. You must have postgresql!
-Download it and create new database.
+Download it (version 9.5 or later) and create new database.

-2. Navigate to the folder with project and change settings in file: src/main/resources/applications.yaml
+2. Change the settings in file: src/main/resources/applications.yaml In terminal, Navigate to the folder with project and write:
-Write:

 3. mvn clean package

 4. mvn spring-boot:run